shivanshu-gif/Tik-Tok/README.md

 TikTok is working on the development of a predictive model that can determine whether a video contains a claim or offers an opinion.
 With a successful prediction model, TikTok can reduce the backlog of user reports and prioritize them more efficiently.

+Part 1 of Project:-

+Project background
+TikTok’s data team is in the earliest stages of the claims classification project.
+The following tasks are needed before the team can begin the data analysis process:

+1.Build a dataframe for the TikTok dataset

+2.Examine data type of each column

+3.Gather descriptive statistics